egorkapot/python_innowise/README.md

 1. Python 3.10.6
 2. PostgreSQL 15.1
-3. Docker - 20.10.22
+3. Docker 20.10.22
 4. Docker-compose 1.29.2
 > Installing these dependencies is not necessary if you run the script using run_script.bash

 # Installation

-There are two ways of installation of this project.
+There are two ways of working on this project.
-   -  Local contribution - cloning the repository and working with the files in developer's mode
+   -  Local development mode - working with the files in developer's mode
-   -  Docker mode - launching the files using bash script that launches docker-compose build
+   -  Bash script mode - launching the files using bash script that builds Docker image and launches docker-compose build

+Both require cloning the repository to your local machine

-## Installation
+## Local Development Mode

+In Local Development mode you need to have Python and PostgreSQL installed with versions mentioned above.
+Also you need to set up your own PostgreSQL database and put the configuration parameters into ```config.json``` file.

+### Installing dependencies

 Use ```pip install -r requirements.txt``` to install packages.
 If you are going to import your credentials by **.envrc** you need to download [direnv](https://direnv.net/docs/installation.html).
 Do not fortget to run ```direnv allow``` in your terminal

+### Running the code

+To run the code you need to lauch ```main.py``` file

+### Performing python testing

+All tests for this project are located in ```/tests/``` folder.
+You can create your own tests and run them by using the following command ```pytest --cov-report term-missing --cov=.```.
+To ignore files for testing you can amend ```.coveragerc``` file.

-## Running the files using pre-commit
+### Code refactoring using pre-commit

 If you want to continue the development you can use **.pre-commit-config.yaml** to check and refactor your code.
 To do this just simply run ```pre-commit run --all-files --show-diff-on-failure``` in terminal

+### Working with Dockerfile and docker-compose

+ The repository contains Dockerfile and docker-compose for running the script.
+To run the script using docker-compose build you might need to have docker and docker-compose installed.

+ #### Building the Docker image

+ You can amend Docker file and add additional logic for building the image.
+Then you can build Docker image by running ```docker build -t #image_name``` in your terminal

+ #### Running Docker-compose

+ After building your own image you need to edit **docker-compose** file and change ```image: #put_your_image_name``` in python service.
+Then run the ```docker-compose up -d``` command in your terminal

+## Docker installation mode

+It is not necessary to have **docker** and **docker-compose** installed.
+You just need to run the ```sudo bash run_script.bash``` command in your terminal.
+This script will automatically install docker and docker-compose on your local machine *(this works only for Linux)*.
+After running the script docker will run the containers with Postgres database and modified Python script.
+You will receive the output files in ```source/output_data/``` folder on your local machine.

+You might receive an error with docker-compose while running this script.
+It happens because multiple versions of docker-compose were installed.
+Open your terminal and write ```whereis docker-compose``` that shows all locations of docker-compose.
+Check if docker-compose is located in ```/local/usr/``` folder and if so remove this using ```sudo rm -r /local/usr/docker-compose```.